liwei-cn/GitBook-RoboCalc/notes.md

 * There should be be only one entry/exit action in each state, but the entry/exit action can include a sequence of statements.

+* The name of variables and operations should be unique.